nico-byte/whisper-realtime-transcriber/README.md

 - The [example.py](./example.py) is another example of how to use the transcriber.

 Feel free to reach out if you encounter any issues or have questions!

+## How it works

+- The transcriber consists of two modules: a [Inputstream Generator](./transcriber/InputStreamGenerator.py) and a [Whisper Model](./transcriber/whisper_models/WhisperBase.py).
+- The Inputstream Generator reads the microphone input and passes it to the Whisper Model.
+The Whisper Model then generates the transcription.
+- This is happening in an async event loop so that the Whsiper Model can continuously generate transcriptions from the provided audio input, generated and processed by the Inputstream Generator.

+## ToDos

+- Add safety mechanisms for the case where the transcription takes more time than the audio input's size in seconds - now it simply exits the program to avoid memory issues when this happens.
+- Build a proper tokenizer to add custom casing and punctuation later on.
+- Add functionality to transcribe from audio files.
+- Get rid of hallucinations of the whisper models by preprocessing the audio input/dropping chunks without actual voice activity.